Get started by searching below:

 Learn More About Emotional Abuse

-Nursing home residents have their hard-earned money stolen by dishonest staff or caregivers through financial nursing home abuse.
+Residents could have their hard-earned money stolen by dishonest staff or caregivers through financial abuse in nursing homes.

 Example: A 25-year-old woman was arrested for stealing nearly $20,000 from multiple residents.
 Police found checks and a stolen debit card.